 Although we always advocate having a professional pump specialist complete servicing and maintenance, there are things you can do yourself to ensure that your pump continues to operate efficiently and to reduce the risk of failure.

 Submersible pumps are significantly more difficult for you to assess the condition of as the pump itself sits below the waterline out of sight.
 In these systems, you can look for signs of damage to the system and also pay attention to any alarms that your system is sounding.
 Calling a specialist when you notice damage or warning buzzers, will often allow you to have your system repaired before complete failure.

 If your pump casing is visible above the ground, you may be able to notice the warning signs of failing components.
 Seeing water leaking from the casing and from joints is an indication that the seals have failed.
 You may not always be able to see water leaking from the pump, however, seeing damp patches or mould and smelling stale water or sewage are key signs that your pump isn’t sealed properly.
 If you notice any of these things, you should call a pump company as soon as possible to arrange an inspection and repair.

 When Should You Replace A Water Pump?

 Aside from replacing a damaged or worn pump, there is also a case for replacing an old inefficient one.
-In one of our previous articles we’ve covered this topic, so it’s worth referring to it if you have any further queries about replacing your water pump.
+In one of our previous articles, we went into more detail about this topic, so it’s worth referring to it if you have any further queries about replacing your water pump.